Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 2. Clean the shelves, walls, and crispers with the all-purpose cleaner.

-3. For stuck-on food, allow a 3-5 minute dwell time and add some Oxygen Boost for gentle abrasion.
+3. For stuck-on food, allow a 3-5 minute dwell time and add some baking soda for gentle abrasion.

 Painted cabinets can typically be cleaned with non-toxic all-purpose cleaners, but test a small area first since all paints are different.
 For stained and clear-sealed cabinets, dilute 2 tablespoons of Branch Basics Concentrate per gallon of water or ¾ teaspoon per 2 cups.
 Lightly wipe with a damp microfiber cloth, then follow with a dry cloth.